 Although the recommended and easiest way to create stuff in the world is using the loading functions (loadURDF/SDF/MJCF/Bullet), you can also create collision and visual shapes programmatically and use them to create a multi body using createMultiBody.
-See the createMultiBodyLinks.py and createMultiBodyLinks.py and createVisualShape.py example in the Bullet Physics SDK.
+See the createMultiBodyLinks.py and createVisualShape.py example in the Bullet Physics SDK.